Cannabis regulators continue their farm tour across upstate NY

 SCHOHARIE COUNTY, N.Y.
-(NEWS10) – New York now one step closer to selling recreational marijuana, this comes after state regulators approved the final rules and the application for retail dispensaries.
-Distributing dispensary licenses is part of the state’s seeding opportunity initiative, the initiative allows equity-entrepreneurs to be the first to make adult-use cannabis sales.
+(NEWS10) — New York is now one step closer to selling recreational marijuana after state regulators approved the final rules and the application for retail dispensaries.
+Distributing dispensary licenses is part of the state’s seeding opportunity initiative allowing equity-entrepreneurs to be the first to make adult-use cannabis sales.

 On Friday, cannabis regulators continued their farm tour across New York– to see the first legal crops growing in all different regions.
 Members of the Office of Cannabis Management say this is to advance the seeding opportunity initiative– and to see the first adult-use cannabis crop in New York State.
 They stopped at a small family farm in Schoharie County, highlighting the progress of New York`s farmers as they cultivate the first crop for the first adult-use sales through the seeding opportunity initiative.